A Public Membership Fishing Club near Marion, AL, Perry County

 in any club lake!

-No live bait fishing for bass in any club lake!
+No live bait fishing for bass or crappie in any club lake!

 Judson College art students and their instructor, Ted Whisenhunt, made and installed the art sticks that decorate lakes Donavan and Sturdivant.
 See Donavan Photos link for more images (summer, 09).

 The George Hinkle Story...Champion of Big Bass at Donavan Lakes Fishing Club!